 To demonstrate it, we took some photos with the display connected to a Raspberry Pi, but it will also work connected to any device with HDMI, VGA or NTSC/PAL output.
 It will not work with a device that only outputs DVI (without a DVI to HDMI adapter) or SECAM.

 There's also a slot in the side for a USB stick.
 In theory if you put some MP3's , pictures or videos on the stick and plug it in you can use the display as a viewer (but we haven't tried it).
-There'a also an audio line-in 3.5mm jack, so if you want to use NTSC/PAL/VGA you can pipe in audio from an external source.
+There'a also an audio line-in 3.5mm jack, so if you want to use VGA you can pipe in audio from an external source.
+It doesn't work with NTSC input though!
 The + and - buttons on the front allow you to quickly change the speaker volume.
 Its not a HiFi but its fairly loud and good for movies & games.

 Works great with a Raspberry Pi or a BeagleBone Black, as well as our XBox, Windows desktop and Macbook (with an HDMI adapter cable).
 Some OS's such as Windows may require you to set the audio output to the external display but with the XBox & RasPi it immediately used the speakers without any poking or prodding.

 A power adapter is not included.
-Any 5 to 12VDC adapter will work nicely: we prefer 9V DC.
+Any 9 to 12VDC adapter will work nicely: we prefer 9V DC.
+Video will work with 5-12V but the audio amplifier requires 9-12V so if you want the speakers to work, 9V is best.
 Check the technical tabs for current draw at various voltages.

 7" Display 1280x800 (720p) IPS + Speakers - HDMI/VGA/NTSC/PAL (34:03)